jlam55555-playground/npm-typescript/README.md

 ```
 - `target`: JavaScript language specification for transpiled TypeScript
 - `module`: module loading type; `commonjs` or `node` are compatible with most Node packages and `require()`
-- `sourceMap`: generate TypeScript definition files, which can be used for TypeScript linting
+- `declaration`: generate TypeScript definition files, which can be used for TypeScript linting
+- `sourceMap`: allow viewing relevant source TypeScript code when debugging compiled application

 This will compile all of the source files in `src/` to `dist/`.
 Since the NPM module doesn't need the source TypeScript files, we can add `src` to `.npmignore`.